Art & Culture

 Since 2015 among the UNESCO Heritage of Emilia Romagna there are also the Appennino Tosco-Emiliano MAB Reserve and the Po Delta MAB Reserve.

-The Man and the Biosphere Programme (MAB) is an intergovernmental scientific programme that aims to establish a scientific basis for the improvement of relationships between people and their environments.
+The Man and the Biosphere Programme (MAB) is an intergovernmental scientific program that aims to establish a scientific basis for the improvement of relationships between people and their environments.

 Explorer and Adventurer: loves sailing the oceans, climbing the highest mountains and surfing on the waves of the web